 If you are willing to spend more money for higher rental revenue, and if the apartment layout allows for it, consider adding a washer and dryer set to the property units.
 We have seen on average additional rents of $35-$50 for the washer/dryer convenience in our markets.
 If you spend $800 on a washer dryer set and increase the rents by $35 each month, in 22 months the increased rents will ultimately pay for the washer and dryers.
 With a life expectancy of 10 years, that $800 will give you a return of $3,430 profit per unit over its lifetime.

 68% of American households own a pet, but only 18% of rental properties allow small dogs, and 20% allow cats.
-To stand out and charge more, you need to let man’s best friend into your properties.
+To increase net operating income in apartments, you need to let man’s best friend into your properties.
 As more and more people are permanently working from home, they need someone to keep them company.
 If you design your property with pets in mind, you can increase rents to include an animal fee.

 To build a property with animals in mind you need to think about what pet owners want for their dogs.
 Having a grass field for the dogs to play, complimentary doggie bags, and building a small dog park for the furry friends to run around in will increase your property’s value to dog owners.